MyoRobotics/MyoRobotics-Documentation/source/Electronics/ElectronicsAndEmbeddedSubsystemSummary.rst

 To set the control parameters an instance of structure ``control_Parameters_t`` needs to be created, filled and then passed to the ``setControllerParams(.)`` method.
-The structures required are shown (including comments) in :numref:`sixth-figure`.
-In addition to the values found in the controller diagram in :numref:`fifth-figure`, the structure also provide entries for the controller update frequency (``float32 timePeriod``) in :math:`\mu s`, and values to map the physical system parameters into appropriate units (e.g.
+The structures required are shown (including comments) in :numref:`EAESS_sixth-figure`.
+In addition to the values found in the controller diagram in :numref:`EAESS_fifth-figure`, the structure also provide entries for the controller update frequency (``float32 timePeriod``) in :math:`\mu s`, and values to map the physical system parameters into appropriate units (e.g.